jed709/jed709.github.io/index.md

 scale reduction factor on split chains (at convergence, Rhat = 1).
 ```

 Nice - much easier to interpret than our previous model!
 You'll also notice that tooth length in our reference level is a bit lower than before.
-This is because our priors pulled it a little bit closer to zero.
+This is because our priors pulled it a little bit closer to zero (i.e., _regularized it_).
 Once again, we get a 95% Credible Interval for each estimate, but in this case, these are less meaningful.
 All they tell us is that tooth length in each condition is credibly different from zero, which we would hope it should be (unless we had toothless guinea pigs).

 But the real strengths of this model arise when we want to compute contrasts.
 The way we have paramterized the model makes this incredibly easy.
 For example, let's see if tooth length was greater in the `suppOJ:dose1` condition relative to the `suppVC:dose1` condition.
 Note that I wrap the column names in backticks. _R_ will interpret the `:` as an operator if you don't do this, so this is useful to know if you'll be working with models with crossed effects.
 Anyway, here's the code: